wuxc/pywin32doc/md/PyIKnownFolderManager.md

 ## PyIKnownFolderManager Object

-Interface used to manage known folder definitions.
+Interface used to manage known folder definitions\.

 #### Methods